-With its centre riddled with classic gardens and picturesque canals, the ancient city of SUZHOU (苏州, sūzhōu) is justly one of eastern China’s biggest tourist draws.
-Whereas most Chinese cities are busy building themselves up from the inside out, parts of central Suzhou remain remarkably quaint and calm – no mean feat in a city of over six million.
+With its centre riddled with classic gardens and picturesque canals, SUZHOU is justly one of eastern China’s biggest tourist draws.
+Whereas most Chinese cities are busy building themselves up from the inside out, parts of central Suzhou remain remarkably quaint and calm – no mean feat in a city of around six million.
 As if greenery and waterways were not enough, Suzhou has also long been famed for its silk production, making it one of China’s best places in which to shop for said commodity.

-Just forty minutes from Shanghai by high-speed train, many choose to visit Suzhou on a day-trip, though to do so would be something of a mistake unless you’re pressed for time, for it’s only in the evening that the true soul of the city can be appreciated.
-Those who stay the night will see the soft light of innumerable paper lanterns dappling the canalsides, whose paved lanes make Suzhou one of those rare places that looks fantastic in the rain.
-Additionally, those who fight their way through the industrial areas surrounding the city can make their way to one of several smaller canaltowns, or the majestic lake of Tai Hu.
+Just forty minutes from Shanghai by high-speed train, many choose to visit Suzhou on a day-trip, though those who stay the night will see the soft light of innumerable paper lanterns dappling the canal sides, whose paved lanes make Suzhou one of those rare places that looks fantastic in the rain.
+Additionally, beyond the industrial areas which surround the city are several smaller canal towns, and the majestic lake of Tai Hu.